 Assessment: This is an examination module.
 There will be two assessments during the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
 This will form 40% of the final mark.
 Students will require a subminimum of 40% to be eligible for the examination.
 The examination will be three hours closed book paper which will form 60% of the final mark.

-Syllabus: Financial and accounting terms, financial management issues system of accounts, financial statements, financial information budget, budgetary controls, planned expenditure and budgetary variations.
+Financial and accounting terms, financial management issues Syllabus:

+system of accounts, financial statements, financial information budget, budgetary controls, planned expenditure and budgetary variations closed book paper which will form 60% of the final mark hours

 GLOBAL MARITIME DOMAIN